KaitDooley/Binex-Writeups/Nightmare/05-bof_callfunction/01-warmup/warmup.md

 # Warmup Writeup

 ## Important Note
-THIS DOES NOT WORK
+THIS DOES NOT WORK.
 The system call is no longer functional, step through in gdb to ensure easy is called but flag.txt will not actually print

 ## Steps
 1. Run `./warmup`, notice the address does not change